flboudoire/MFC-control/README.md

 # Mass flow controller controller

 A device to remotely change the setpoint of Omega's Mass Flow Controllers.
 The flow value is set using +/- buttons.
-A potentiometer is used to set the amplitude of the buttons steps.
+A potentiometer is used to set the buttons increment.

 <p align="center">
     <img src="pic.png" width="300px">